bskinn/pent/doc/source/tutorial/defs/tokens.rst

 The 'misc' token matches any sequence of non-whitespace characters.
 Its uses are similar to the 'any' token, except that its match is confined to a single whitespace-delimited piece of content.
-It is mainly intended for use on variable, non-numerical data, where the 'literal' token cannot be used.
+It is mainly intended for use on non-numerical data whose content is not constant, and thus the 'literal' token cannot be used.

 The 'misc' token has one required argument, indicating whether it should match exactly one piece of content